cschladetsch/Doplhin/BinaryTree/prompt.md

 * File Input: Read whitespace-separated integers from the contents of a filename supplied by the user on the command-line.
 * Add these to a Binary Tree.
-* Closest Number Search: Implmenet a search for an integer wit hthe small asolute difference from the provided target value.
+* Closest Number Search: Implement a search for an integer with the smallest  absolute difference from the provided target value.
 * REPL Interaction: Continuously prompt the user for a target number.
-If no iinput is provided, or EOF or SIGINT is found, terminate the program.
+If no input is provided, or EOF or SIGINT is found, terminate the program.

 ## Requirements